 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Medullary thyroid cancer (MTC) is cancer that forms inside your thyroid gland, which is called the medulla.
-The medulla contains special cells called parafollicular C cells that produce and release a hormone called calcitonin.
-MTC happens when the C cells become cancerous and grow out of control.
+Medullary thyroid cancer (MTC) is cancer that forms inside your thyroid gland.
+The inside is called the medulla.
+It contains special cells called parafollicular C cells that make calcitonin, a hormone.
+MTC happens when the C cells grow out of control.

 Advertisement